vinodkd/halo/doc/UserGuide.md

         }
     }

 In general, anything that "contains" things or has inner structure must go into a subgraph; so this construct can be used to represent standard data structures like arrays, hashtables and objects.
+Examples of such use are below.

 [../test/edges.halo](#Edges "save:")
 ## Edges